jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/1_Hydrogen/0_H2_Prop.typ

     - At $0 degree.c$ and $1.01325 upright("bar")$, hydrogen has a high speed of sound ($a_upright("H2") = 1261.1 upright("m/s")$ @Klell2018), compared to air ($a_upright("air") = 331.5 upright("m/s")$ @Sigloch2022).

-    - Extensive research is ongoing into alternative storage forms @Usman2022 @Yang2023 @Panigrahi2024, including physical and chemical adsorption @Drawer2024 @Nivedhitha2024 @Boateng2023, supercritical or cryo-compressed storage @Yan2024 @Aceves2010 @Jaramillo2024, and other methods as illustrated in @fig_15.],
+    - Extensive research is ongoing into alternative storage forms @Usman2022 @Yang2023 @Panigrahi2024, including physical and chemical adsorption (metallic hydride) @Drawer2024 @Nivedhitha2024 @Boateng2023, supercritical or cryo-compressed storage @Yan2024 @Aceves2010 @Jaramillo2024, and other methods as illustrated in @fig_15.],

     [Abundance],
     [- Hydrogen is plentiful, including in Earth's atmosphere @Pal2022 @Faye2022 @Klopcic2023 @MadadiAvargani2022 @Jokar2023 @Hassan2023.